EarthlingInteractive/ChangeItLater/README.md

 ## Design goals

 - Keep the application developer in control by:
-  - Minimizing 'magic' and 'keep all the wires exposed'
+  - Minimizing 'magic' and attempting to 'keep all the wires exposed'
   - Attempting to balance re-usable code (which goes into libraries) with stuff that the application developer might want to change (which gets copied in as boilerplate)